Tractor and Agricultural Equipment Finance

 It is, in terms of usage, your tractor.

 Of course, on paper, it’s a bit more complicated.
 Technically, the leasing company owns the tractor until you make a final payment to buy it.
-However, as the responsibility for maintaining the tractor is yours, it feels a lot like owning a tractor.
+However, as you are responsible for maintaining the tractor, it feels a lot like owning a tractor.

 Flexibility of Use